swartchris8/swartchris8.github.io/_posts/2022-10-5-distant-supervision-workshop-materials.md

   - Posts
 tags:
   - NLP
-last_modified_at: 2022-10-05T11:55:00-00:00
+last_modified_at: 2022-10-05T16:55:00-00:00
 ---

 I had the pleasure of running a workshop on Weak Supervision at Crunch Conference in Budapest on 5/10/2022.
 Let me share a summary of the workshop here:

 With simple and efficient out-of-the-box machine learning APIs finetuning and deploying machine learning models has never been easier.
 For many companies the larger challenge is understanding the goal posts of machine learning projects and the lack of labelled data.
-Weak supervision can help with labelling data more efficiently or finetune your models on noisy labelled data.
+Weak supervision can help:
+- labelling data more efficiently
+- finetuning your models on noisy labelled data.

 ![Weak supervision](/assets/weak_supervision_slide.png)

-The workshop used `skweak` a `spacy` based weak supervision library to demonstarte how to use labelling functions to generate noisy labelled data.
+The workshop used `skweak` a `spacy` based weak supervision library to demonstrate how to use labelling functions to generate noisy labelled data.
-`skweak` uses labelling functions to generate noisy labels for example:
+Here's an example `skweak` labelling functions:

 ```python
 from skweak.base import SpanAggregator